 What are exit provisions?

 Exit provisions are stipulated in the contract between the stable value contract issuer and plan.
 Exit provisions generally require the plan sponsor to wait a stated period before receiving the full benefit responsive value (principal plus accumulated interest).
 If a plan sponsor does not wish to wait, the sponsor may be able to redeem stable value assets immediately at current market value, which may be less than the benefit responsiveness of the stable value product and may result in plan participants not having their principal preserved, which is a core investment objective of stable value.

 Why are exit provisions required for plan sponsor- initiated withdrawals but not participant withdrawals?

 Stable value products are designed to provide same-day liquidity for participant-initiated withdrawals.
-However, the underlying assets supporting benefit responsiveness are invested in securities with an average duration of two to three years for individually managed and pooled funds and almost six years for insurance company general and separate accounts.1 When interest rates rise, the market value of the longer duration securities may fall below the benefit responsiveness promised to participants.
+However, the underlying assets supporting benefit responsiveness are invested in securities with an average duration of three to four years for individually managed accounts, pooled funds, and insurance company separate account products, and seven years for insurance company general account products.1 When interest rates rise, the market value of the longer duration securities may fall below the benefit responsiveness promised to participants.
 In most stable value products, this is known as the market-to-contract value ratio.
 When the market-to-contract value ratio falls below 100 percent, the insurance company, bank, or other financial institution that issued the stable value contract stands ready to provide participants with benefit responsiveness for participant-initiated actions, which is their full invested balance (principal plus accumulated interest).

 Without exit provisions, the portfolio would have to hold a significant amount of cash or cash equivalents to offset the potential for large withdrawals generated by sponsor decisions, which would result in a much lower return to participants.
 As a result, contract issuers require planned redemption schedules for plan sponsor-initiated withdrawals.
 Hence, the exit provisions.
 The exit provisions allow the contract issuer to manage these risks while ensuring benefit responsiveness for most participant withdrawals.